rust-cli/book/src/tutorial/cli-args.md

 Well, for a start, both are required.
 We haven't talked about any default values, so we expect our users to always provide two values.
-Further more, we can say a bit about their types:
+Furthermore, we can say a bit about their types:
 The pattern is expected to be a string, while the second argument is expect to be path to a file.